Title: On the Verge (Prelude to an Admission of Love)

 Panic hovers in the back of his mind, bringing tears that blur the wintry landscape beyond the windshield.
 He circles his arms around her.
 Her face presses cadaver-cold against his neck.

 A smell like molasses mixed with WD-40 emanates from her hair and skin.
-Traces of a greenish oily substance cling to the folds of her ears, mat her lashes, and slick her cheeks and chin.
+Traces of a greenish oily substance clings to the folds of her ears, mats her lashes, and slicks her cheeks and chin.
 It must be residue from the liquid in the cryopod.
 He’s smelled something like it before.
 On a deepwater dive suit aboard the Piper Maru and later on Bernard Gauthier, the diver.

 He rests his chin on the crown of her head and wills her to stay alive.